getpopper/popper/docs/sections/getting_started.md

  1. Download a dataset (CSV) that we know is available at
     <https://github.com/datasets/co2-fossil-global/raw/master/global.csv>
- 2. Run a routine for this data, specifically we want to get [the transpose](https://en.wikipedia.org/wiki/Transpose) of the this CSV table.
+ 2. Modify the dataset, specifically we want to get [the transpose](https://en.wikipedia.org/wiki/Transpose) of the this CSV table.